10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 Supinated vs. Pronated Grip— The placement of the hand and technique of grip an important consideration when performing resistance training.
 A supinated grip, or underhand grip is when the palms are facing towards you, giving more emphasis to the biceps and forearms as in chin-ups, rows and deadlifts.

-Conversely, a pronated grip which is an overhand grip has the palms face away from the torso and is used in most vertical push exercises.
+Conversely, a pronated grip, which is an overhand grip with the palms facing away from the torso, is used in most vertical push exercises for shoulders.
 For the most part, the pronated grip is what is used for overhead press.

-It should be noted that a pronated (overhand) grip is generally weaker than the supinated (underhand) grip.13 Choosing a hook grip vs mixed grip on exercises like the snatch is also better due to the explosive nature of the pull since this style provides a superior grip.
+It should be noted that a pronated (overhand) grip is generally weaker than the supinated (underhand) grip.30 Choosing a hook grip over a mixed grip for exercises like the snatch is better because the hook grip offers a superior hold, which is essential due to the explosive nature of the pull.

 Mind Muscle Connection— Mind muscle connection is an important component in strength training that is often overlooked by many.
 Paying attention to the muscle as you engage it not only increases muscle activation of the target muscle but also ensures that other muscles that are not supposed to be assisting in the movement are prevented from doing so.